Nicholas3388/ViVi-Robot/README.md

 Features:

+* Mesh network support, several robots can construct a Mesh network automatically, messages can be broadcast to each robot in the Mesh at the same time!
 * With ESP8266 inside, support STA+AP mode, 4MB flash size, utilizing SPIFFS
 * Controllable with WiFi
 * Provide App for both Android and iOS devices